-Services offered to students with disabilities are designed to level the playing field for those students, promote retention and maintenance of good academic standing by providing reasonable accommodations when appropriate.
+Services offered to students with disabilities are designed to level the playing field for those students, help them stay in school and maintain good academic standing by providing reasonable accommodations when appropriate.
 Services are provided when deemed necessary and reasonable for a particular student and are determined on a case-by-case basis.

 Educational Support Plan (ESP)

-An ESP is a comprehensive plan which specifies appropriate classroom accommodations, which may include: alternative testing arrangements, extended time, distraction-free/quiet testing room, oral exams, readers, scribe, note-takers, use of a word processor, spell checkers, tape recorders, large print, preferential/special seating, magnifier screens, wrist supports, ergonomic chairs/tools, anti-glare screens, captioning of videos, rooms relocation, interpreters, or assistive technology.
+An ESP is a comprehensive plan which specifies appropriate classroom accommodations, which may include: alternative testing arrangements, extended time, reduced-distraction quiet testing room, oral exams, readers, scribe, note-takers, use of a word processor, spell checkers, tape recorders, large print, preferential/special seating, magnifier screens, wrist supports, ergonomic chairs/tools, anti-glare screens, captioning of videos, relocation of class rooms etc., interpreters, or assistive technology.
 The Educational Support Plan is created collaboratively with the student and Disability Services Coordinator.

 Students with documented disabilities are entitled to alternative testing accommodations.
 These accommodations are designed to adjust testing conditions to validly measure what the student with a disability has learned rather than merely measuring the impact of that person’s disability.
-The most common testing accommodations include: extended time (time and a half or double time is most common), quiet/distraction-free environment, or oral exams.
+The most common testing accommodations include: extended time (time and a half or double time are most common), quiet/reduced-distraction environment, or oral exams.

 Disability Counseling/Advocacy Assistance